ethereum/ethereum-org-website/src/content/eth2/index.md

 Since launching in 2015, Ethereum has grown into the worlds most-used programmable blockchain.
 Open, permissionless systems have created billions of dollars of value and enabled entirely new kinds of software applications.
 But Ethereum still needs to scale to fulfill its potential.

-Today, Ethereum handles billions of dollars in transactions every day, and the network is used by hundreds of thousands of people.
-But the Eth2 upgrade was always the long term vision.
+The Eth2 upgrade was always the long term vision.

 ### Current limitations